"Using 1ST FINANCIAL, INC . is one of the most efficient and simplest ways to manage buying a home"

 When shopping for a new home, underwriting may take place before or after finding the property you wish to purchase.
 A conditional approval will be issued identifying the conditions required by underwriting before a “Final Approval Clear to Close” is issued.
 Once any conditions have been satisified the loan will receive final approval and the clear to close.

-I will work with you to coordinate a date and time convenient to you, the settlement agent (title company or attorney), and sellers, if applicable to close on your home loan.
+We will work with you to coordinate a date and time convenient to you, the settlement agent (title company or attorney), and sellers, if applicable to close on your home loan.
 All loans must close and fund prior to the interest rate lock-in expiration date.

 Apply now for a better mortgage experience through Encompass